tatojastine-n/DIAGONAL-DIFFERENCES/README.md

 # DIAGONAL-DIFFERENCES
-•	This program computes the absolute difference between the sums of the primary diagonal (top-left to bottom-right) and secondary diagonal (top-right to bottom-left) in a square matrix.
-It reads the matrix size n and the n x n elements into a 2D vector, then uses a loop in diagonalDifference to sum the diagonals in O(n) time before returning their absolute difference.
-The main function processes input strings with ltrim, rtrim, and split helpers, and outputs the result to a file.
+The program accepts a square matrix of integers from the user and sends it to the `diagonalDifference` function, which computes the sums of the primary and secondary diagonals.
+It then returns the absolute difference between these sums, which is displayed as the output.